lkacz/PersonalFreedom/README.md

 # Personal Freedom - Focus Blocker 🔒

-A powerful Windows application to block distracting websites during focus sessions.
-Take control of your time and boost your productivity with industry-standard features!
+A groundbreaking Windows application with **AI-powered productivity insights** that blocks distracting websites during focus sessions.
+Take control of your time and supercharge your productivity with industry-leading features!

 ## ✨ Features

+### 🧠 AI-Powered Features (NEW!)
+- 📊 **Smart Insights** - Machine learning analyzes your patterns and suggests optimal session lengths
+- 🏆 **Achievement System** - Unlock 10 achievements as you build focus habits
+- 🎯 **Daily Challenges** - Stay motivated with rotating daily goals
+- 📈 **Pattern Recognition** - Discover your peak productivity hours and distraction patterns
+- 🎮 **Gamification** - Level up your focus game with progress tracking
+- 💡 **Personalized Recommendations** - AI suggests improvements based on your behavior

 ### Core Blocking
 - ⏱️ **Timer-based blocking** - Set focus sessions from 25 minutes to several hours